 The longest era of all-time was underway as Louis kept the crown for a full twelve years, ruling under an iron fist.
 Louis beat off 27 challenges to the throne before retiring with just one solitary loss on his record in 1949.

-Having been dropped in both victories over Jersey Joe Walcott prior to hanging up his gloves, Louis’ rival was put forward for the vacant championship later that year.
-Walcott was favored to defeat Ezzard Charles at Comiskey Park, Chicago but lost on points over the fifteen-round distance.
+Having been dropped in both victories over Jersey Joe Walcott before hanging up his gloves, Louis’ rival was put forward for the vacant championship later that year.
+Walcott favored defeat Ezzard Charles at Comiskey Park, Chicago but lost on points over the fifteen-round distance.

 Charles made six defenses, including one over Louis on his 1950 comeback, before Walcott avenged his loss in 1951.